jhadev/use-form/README.md

 In alpha version:

-- support for textarea (define textarea in option object)
+- support for textarea (define textarea in the option object)

 ```
 {